mikademus/arf/README.md

 * Readable by humans, trivial to parse by machines
 * Zero indentation rules
 * Flexible enough for configs, data definitions, content files, prototypes, world descriptions, resource manifests, etc.

+# Non-goals
+* No built-in string escaping or interpolation
+  * Arf! does not interpret escape sequences or quoted strings.
+* No semantic meaning assigned to delimiters
+  * Quotes and other characters are treated as ordinary text.
+* No whitespace-significant strings
+  * Leading whitespace may be trimmed; trailing whitespace is not guaranteed to be preserved.
+* No multi-line strings
+  * Files remain line-oriented and diff-friendly.
+* No implicit typing or coercion
+  * Types are explicit or resolved at query time.
+* No indentation-based semantics
+  * Whitespace is decorative only.
+* No schema or validation layer
+  * Arf! describes data; correctness is client responsibility.
+* No magical inference from empty lines
+  * Parsing is driven by syntax, not layout.
+* No support for preserving trailing whitespace
+  * Invisible state is hostile to humans.